Definition of Lambón

-A Lambon is a person who is used to being helpful and flattering, usually towards someone of greater power or social status.
+Person who is used to being helpful and flattering, generally towards someone of greater power or social status.
 Normally, it does so for the purpose of having a present or future benefit.